kinojms/obsidian-notes/STCLOUD/IV. Cloud Economics and Billing.md

 	- reductions in hardware and software purchases (capex)
 	- reductions in opex, backup, and disaster recovery
 	- reduction in operations personnel
-	- not more of reducing cost, but rather where you're putting you money (redirecting money to other places)
+	- not more of reducing cost, but rather where you're putting your money (redirecting money to other places)
 	- you don't necessarily reduce spending but instead you:
 		- outsource
 		- rent/subscribe (opex)